 - There was a need to educate the community about tree planting to minimise detrimental effects on neighbours;

-- Better information on rights and procedures relating to tree matters would increase chances of neighbours resolving their disputes;
+- Better information on rights and procedures relating to tree matters would increase the chances of neighbours resolving their disputes;

 - The common law of nuisance provided a legal means of dealing with damage or injury as a result of trees.
 This required there to be actual or imminent damage.